 The FDD is a novel adaptation of the traditional Haigh diagram to estimate the compressive residual stress magnitude and distribution to achieve optimal fatigue performance.
-This method is demonstrated for Ti-6Al-4V in Fig. 4, which is a plot of the mean stress ($S{\rm mean}$) extended into the compressive quadrant versus alternating stress ($S{\rm alt}$).
+This method is demonstrated for Ti-6Al-4V in Figure 4, which is a plot of the mean stress $\left(S{\text{mean}}\right)$ extended into the compressive quadrant vs. alternating stress (Salt).
 The traditional fatigue design approach using the Goodman line in the tensile mean stress quadrant does not lend itself to the analysis of fatigue performance under compressive mean stresses.
-The Smith-Watson-Topper (SWT) model [23] is valid for mean stresses in both tension and compression.
+The Smith-Watson-Topper (SWT) model23 is valid for mean stresses in both tension and compression.
 By combining the fatigue stress concentration factor, k_f (ratio of fatigue strength for a given life for the smooth condition over the damaged condition) with the SWT model, a series of curves can be drawn in place of the Goodman lines for various k_f values representing levels of damage.
-Figure 4 shows the construction of the SWT lines for k_f =1, 3, and 10.
+Figure 4 shows the construction of the SWT lines for $k_f = 1, 3 \text{ and } 10.$